Blog

 How to Make A 125cc Dirt Bike Street Legal

-Challenges: Smaller bikes, and particularly 125cc machines, may have smaller lighting and braking systems that fall short of what is required for street legality.
+Challenges: Smaller bikes, particularly 125cc dirt bikes, may have smaller lighting and braking systems that fall short of what is required for street legality.
 Emissions standards are another potential issue.

 Solutions: Upgrade the lighting, obviously sticking with DOT-approved components; the odd brake-system tweak to shorten stopping distances might not go amiss, and MCP if the exhaust needs some work.
 Also, make sure the bike carries all of the equipment which is mandatory; remember, this varies between jurisdictions.
 Mirrors, horns, and a speedometer might need to be added, removed, or replaced.